nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 1. Power on your development kit.
 #.
 Press **Button 4** on the kit if the device is not advertising.
-   Advertising is indicated by blinking **LED 1**.
+   A blinking **LED 1** indicates that the device is advertising.
 #. |connect_terminal|
 #.
 Start `nRF Connect for Desktop`_.
 #.
 Open the Bluetooth Low Energy app.
 #.
 Connect to the device from the app.
 The device is advertising as "NCS HIDS keyboard".
 #.
 Pair the devices:

    a.
-Click the settings button for the device in the app.
+Click the :guilabel:`Settings` button for the device in the app.
    #.
 Select :guilabel:`Pair`.
    #.
 Optionally, select :guilabel:`Perform Bonding`.